 The learning environment is built on mutual trust, and we will assume that all students operate with honesty and integrity.
-However, in the rare cases of substantial evidence that the University of Toronto's Code of Behaviour on Academic Matters (Section B; http://www.governingcouncil.utoronto.ca/policies/behaveac.htm) has been compromised, I will enact the procedures outlined in the Code of Behaviour on Academic Matters.
+However, in the rare cases where there is evidence that the University of Toronto's Code of Behaviour on Academic Matters has been compromised, I will enact the procedures outlined in the Code of Behaviour on Academic Matters.
 First, I will invite you to discuss the possible offence through an email invitation.
 If our discussion leads me to believe that you have not compromised the code, then the matter will be dropped.
-Otherwise, or if you fail to respond to two emails inviting you to discuss the matter, a formal investigation will be initiated, and a penalty according to the U of T's guidelines on sanctions may be put into place.
+If either you fail to respond to two requests for this discussion or new evidence comes to light, then a formal investigation will be initiated, and a penalty according to the U of T's guidelines on sanctions will be put into place.